a3ramesh/cse15l-lab-reports/lab-report3.md

 This is a useful function because it enables the user to get some context within which their query word is used; this is a more efficient way to get the context behind each use of a certain word that does not involve printing out the entire text and scrolling to each use of that word.

+It is worth mentioning that for all four variants of the grep command that I chose, I found out about them on this website: https://www.geeksforgeeks.org/grep-command-in-unixlinux/.

 This concludes my lab report.